 Dragons are winged reptiles of fantastic size.
 Typically, such a behemoth will boast a 45 meter (150 foot) wingspan, though this is known to vary by as much as 15 meters (50 feet).
 Dragons have lean frames.
 Dragons are somewhat light for their size, which allows them to get off the ground and fly.
 A typical dragon weighs between 10 and 15 metric tons.
 The length of a dragon, from its saurian head to its spiked tail is usually the same as its wingspan.
 The huge wings of a dragon are made of flexible leathery skins stretched over a spiny frame similar to a bat.
-Both forelimbs and hind limbs are heavily muscled and very dexterous.
+Both wings and hind limbs are heavily muscled and very dexterous.

 The dragons of Khoras are unlike the dragons of other worlds.
 In other realms across the multiverse, there are tales of dragons that speak eloquently, wield powerful spells like a wizard and even some that can shapeshift into human form.
 Not so here.
 The dragons of Khoras are animals.
 They are immensely huge, powerful, iron-clawed, scale plated beasts... but still, just animals.
 Khoras dragons do not speak and have no magic about them.
 They cast no spells and have never been known to shapeshift into the likeness of a human or other race.

 These flying behemoths can crush armies under foot, strafe villages with fire from the air and raze whole cities without even landing.
 Dragons prefer to fight from the air when outside.
 A dragons most potent weapon is its fiery breath.
 A dragon can exhale a stream of fire which will reduce everything before the dragon to ash.
-Other combat tactics include wing buffets, tail strikes, trampling, goring, ramming large opponents with high speed power dives, picking opponents up and dropping them from high altitudes, scattering sharp rocks or crystal shards about the lair and beating wings to stir up a windstorm of sharp, flying objects.
+Other combat tactics include wing buffets, tail strikes, trampling, goring, ramming large opponents with high speed power dives, picking opponents up and dropping them from high altitudes, scattering sharp rocks or crystal shards about the lair and beating wings to stir up a windstorm of whirling razor edged fragments.
 No dragon has ever retreated.
 In fact, dragons apparently have no fear.
 Either through sheer will or radically different thought patterns, mind affecting magic does not work on them.

+One of the things I always hated about TSR dragons back in the early days was the idea of "subduing" a dragon and also catching a dragon unaware and asleep.
+So let's be clear on a couple of points.
 Khorasian dragons can NOT be subdued.
 If you whack one of these dragons with the flat of your blade, he will eat you.
 Likewise, dragons do not sleep any more than other animals.
 Because of their remarkably acute senses (see below), you will likely be facing a fully alert dragon by the time you reach the inner chambers of his lair.